-Bodysgallen Hall hotel North Wales was the starting point for my week exploring Wales and it was a great place to begin.
+Bodysgallen Hall hotel in North Wales was the starting point for my week exploring Wales and it was a great place to begin.
 One of the top luxury hotels in Wales, its location just outside Llandudno on the north coast is right at the top of Wales and yet when I climbed up the little winding staircase of the 13th century tower onto its roof, I felt as if I were able to see all the way down the country to Cardiff.

 I couldn’t quite see that far, but it did yield some fabulous views all the way across to Conwy castle, thanks to some spectacular late summer clear skies and bright sunshine.